 You may need a mouth guard, whether or not you have braces!

 Mouth guards are important to protect your smile while you play sports.
-At True North Orthodontics, Dr. Gage provides custom mouth guards for patients in Calgary of all ages!
+At True North Orthodontics, our orthodontists create custom mouth guards for patients in Calgary of all ages!

 Dental injuries are the most frequently incurred orofacial injuries from sports activities.
 Mouth guards relieve the stress concentrated on the anterior teeth in a frontal collision by absorbing and dispersing some of the shock energy.